4.2 Indian Child Welfare Act (ICWA)

 3. Other American Indian/Alaskan Native families;

-15. Notifies the private child caring (PCC) or child placing (PCP) agency, when a child is placed in this setting, to inform the agency that the child meets special circumstances for cultural exemptions (i.e. cutting the child's hair).
+15. Notifies the private child caring (PCC) or private child placing (PCP) agency, when a child is placed in this setting, to inform the agency that the child meets special circumstances for cultural exemptions (i.e. cutting the child's hair).

 The FSOS: